graphhopper/jsprit/README.md

 <a href="http://docs.geotools.org/latest/userguide/tutorial/quickstart/index.html" target="blank_">GeoTools - Quickstart</a>

 Here you learn to setup the Java environment and an Integrated Development Environment (IDE).
 In the subsection <em>Adding Jars to your Project</em> you learn to integrate external libraries in your project.
 Just copy/paste the above jsprit releases/snapshots to your pom.xml instead of the GeoTools-artifacts.

+#### If you do not want Maven

+to manage your dependencies, go to [snapshot-jars](https://github.com/jsprit/mvn-rep/tree/master/snapshots/jsprit) or [realease-jars](https://github.com/jsprit/mvn-rep/tree/master/releases/jsprit) to download jsprit-binaries directly.
+Just click on the jar-file you want to download and use the 'Raw'-button to actually download it.
+Put the jars into your classpath.
+Note that you then need to put all [dependencies](https://github.com/jsprit/jsprit/wiki/Modules-and-Dependencies) jsprit relies on manually to your classpath as well.

 ##[Contributors](https://github.com/jsprit/jsprit/graphs/contributors)
 [Pierre-David Bélanger](https://github.com/pierredavidbelanger)